What Matters for Simulation to Online Reinforcement Learning on Real Robots: A Recipe for Stable Sim-to-Online RL

-\paragraph{Asymmetric updates are critical for stability.} Finally, we analyze the importance of employing more conservative updates to the actor, interleaving its updates with more frequent critic updates while reducing its learning rate.
+\paragraph{Delayed actor updates stabilize fine-tuning.} We analyze the importance of employing more conservative updates to the actor, interleaving its updates with more frequent critic updates while reducing its learning rate.
 Specifically, we update the actor every $20$ critic updates while reducing its learning rate (see \Cref{sec:implementation-details}) and compare this setup to a baseline that updates the actor every critic step, and uses a shared learning rate for the actor and critic.
 We present our results in \Cref{fig:asymmetric}, showing that for all robots, the baseline fails to improve performance due to training instability, while using asymmetric updates enables efficient transfer.

 Notably, even when warm-starting $\data_{\text{online}}$ in these experiments, training without asymmetric actor-critic updates remains highly unstable.